-- (d) the name and customs code of the producer, if the exporter is not the producer of the goods; and - the number and date of any invoice or other commercial document issued by the producer, supplier or exporter in connection with the goods.
+- (a) the serial number of the certificate to be submitted to the customs authority for certification; - (b) the name of the country to which the goods are to be exported; - (c) that the goods to be exported are goods of South African origin according to the applicable rules of origin; - (d) the name and customs code of the producer, if the exporter is not the producer of the goods; and - (e) the number and date of any invoice or other commercial document issued by the producer, supplier or exporter in connection with the goods.

-(2) A customs broker authorised in the exporter's clearance instructions to do so, or the exporter's registered agent if the exporter is a non-local exporter, may apply on behalf of an exporter in terms of subrule (1) for certification of information on a certificate as contemplated in that subrule.
+(2) A customs broker authorised in the exporter's clearance instructions to do so, or the exporter's registered agent if the exporter is a non-local exporter, may apply on behalf of an exporter referred to in terms of subrule (1) for certification of information on a certificate as contemplated in that subrule, provided the customs broker is authorised in the clearing instructions to do so.